 BASC has no issues with the extension of all the female seasons to the 31st March.
 Indeed, we think the close season should actually commence on the 1st April.
 We do however have concerns about the proposal to move the start of the female season to the 1st October.
 There is growing evidence of later calving in red deer as a result of climate change.
-Several scientific studies21822 along with much anecdotal support from practitioners, have found red deer parturition dates have advanced by up to 12 days over the last few decades.
 Therefore, an earlier female cull could potentially result in hinds being shot that still have dependent young, especially if this phenomenon continues on this trajectory with forecast climate change.